pgsty/extension/stub/README.md

 ## What's Inside

-Linux x86_64/amd64 [Extension](/list) packages for PostgreSQL 12 - 17, on El8, EL9, Ubuntu 22.04 and Debian 12.
+Linux x86_64/amd64 [Extension](/list) packages for PostgreSQL 12 - 17, on El8, EL9, Ubuntu 22.04/24.04 and Debian 12.

 %s

 > Note: One single rpm/deb package may contain more than one extension

-%s

 ----------------

 ## Contrib

 You can edit the [`pigsty.csv`](https://github.com/pgsty/extension/blob/main/data/pigsty.csv) raw data and create a pull request to update the metadata in case of any error.

 If you have any suggestions on including new extensions or bumping to new versions, PR or [Issue](https://github.com/pgsty/extension/issues/new) are always welcome!